Conclusion:

 This process has yielded an estimated interval of 185 days from when Jesus began His Public Ministry, until He attended the Passover which followed.

-Delineating the Gospels' Timeline Between Jesus' Anointing and Passover
+Delineating The Gospels' Timeline From Jesus' Anointing To The Subsequent Passover

-As explained by John (21:25), the Gospels are highly compressed summaries of Jesus' life, and Luke has just stated in a few sentences, an event which almost certainly covered many months.
+As explained by John (21:25), the Gospels are highly compressed summaries of Jesus' life, and Luke has just stated in a few sentences, an event which almost certainly covered a number of months.
 Thus it is reasonable to suggest that the early stages of the Gospel timelines could be encompassing much more time than what is readily apparent.

 What the biblical information is reliably telling us: